vishnureddy1601/harcascade/README.md

 # harcascade

-I have used Harcadcade method to track the object in the images
+Our contributions with this paper are the benchmarks done on OpenCV object tracking algorithms (CSRT, TLD, MIL, MOSSE, Medianflow, Boosting, KCF).
+Benchmark is done on the OTB-100 dataset.we have used  harcascade method to implement this